 modltyAdvsl -0.178

 This formulation includes random slopes for modality within PID and stim, meaning you’re accounting for differences in how each participant and stimulus responds to modality.
 Response times varied around 1,044 ms by sd = 17 ms for stim and sd = 169 ms for PID.
 The modality effect on response times varied around 83 ms by sd = 15 ms for stim and sd = 88 ms for PID.
-That last satistic means a participant whose slope is 1 SD below the mean would have a slope near zero - a modality effect of zero.
+That last statistic means a participant whose slope is 1 sd below the mean would have a slope near zero - a modality effect of zero.

 The added correlations in the Random effects section show how the intercept and slopes for modality vary together within each group.
 The 0.16 correlation between the stimuli and fixed-effect intercepts indicates that stimuli with longer response times in the audio modality tended to have more positive slopes (stronger positive audiovisual effect).
 The -0.17 correlation between the participant and fixed-effect intercepts indicates that participants with longer response times in the audio modality tended to have a less positive slope (weaker positive, or possibly even a negative, audiovisual effect).